Let's look at the key reasons that are pushing InMed Pharmaceuticals Inc. (INM) to new highs

 InMed Pharmaceuticals Inc. (INM) Breakdown of a Key Holders of the stock

-As we move forward, let’s examine how large-scale investors are investing in this stock of the Biotechnology Industry.
+Observing investor behavior towards Biotechnology industry stocks is more important than anything else.
 The insider ownership of InMed Pharmaceuticals Inc. is 0.78%, while institutional ownership is 9.05%.
 The most recent insider transaction that took place on Apr 14, was worth 12,659.
 In this transaction President & CEO of this company bought 14,160 shares at a rate of $0.89, taking the stock ownership to the 59,003 shares.
 Before that another transaction happened on Apr 13, when Company’s President & CEO bought 8,560 for $0.85, making the entire transaction worth $7,276.
 This insider now owns 44,843 shares in total.

 InMed Pharmaceuticals Inc. (INM) Recent Fiscal highlights

-In its latest quarterly report, released on 3/30/2022, the company reported earnings of -$0.25 per share, which was $0.1 higher than the consensus estimate of $0.26.
-In terms of return on equity, this company recorded -19.55% in contrast with 50.0% return on Investment (trailing twelve months).
+As on 3/30/2022, Multinational firm has announced its last quarter scores, in which it reported -$0.25 earnings per share (EPS) for the period topping the consensus outlook (set at -$0.25) by $0.
 This company achieved a return on equity of -157.30.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of 0 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around 34.20% per share during the next fiscal year.